HuiqunHuang/EVL/README.md

 # EVL
-Python implementation of paper "Modeling Extreme Events in Time Series Prediction", with some modifications, not original codes.
+Python implementation of paper "Modeling Extreme Events in Time Series Prediction", with some modifications, not official codes.

 Implemented with tensorflow-
 GPU-2.3.0